Genivia/ugrep/README.md

        --max-files=NUM
               If  -R  or -r is specified, restrict the number of files matched to NUM.
-If -J1 is specified, files  are  matched  in  the  same order as the files are specified.
+If -J1 is specified, files  are  matched  in  the  same order as the files specified.

        -N, --only-line-number
               The line number of the matching line in the file is output with-